 - The budget is eventually agreed and locked-in for the year, then phased over quarters/months

 - This often includes targets or boundaries within which each department must stay, based on assumptions in the model

 Apparently one company was able to spend 13 months putting together their annual budget.
-Not doubt the moron execs were still paid millions.
+Not doubt the execs were still paid millions.

 Budget control in this context means monitoring reality vs the plan:

 - Variance or deviation from the plan means good/bad performance

 - This is often used as a basis to reward (or not) as appropriate

 - It is assumed that gaps can be closed by “working harder”

 (This sounds like bonus-linked OKR systems, which suck)

 - Targets are fixed for the financial period